alshedivat/al-folio/_pages/datascienceclub.md

 ## History

+- **Seventh meeting**: Monday, 02.01.2023, 18:00 Uhr, Konrad-Zuse-Haus, Room 116.
+Happy new year!
+We are getting back to coding again.
 - **Sixth meeting**: Monday, 19.12.2022, 19:00 Uhr, Konrad-Zuse-Haus, Room 116.
 Everybody was happily looking at our Kaggle image dataset 😄
 - **Fifth meeting**: Monday, 12.12.2022, 19:00 Uhr, Konrad-Zuse-Haus, Room 210.
 Our Discord is online now and we decided on our first joint [Kaggle](https://www.kaggle.com/) challenge!
 - **Forth meeting**: Monday, 05.12.2022, 19:00 Uhr, Konrad-Zuse-Haus, Room 210.
 We are getting a scoreboard! 😄